ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* skip_elements_without_plies

-Enable this option to automatically skip elements without plies from the region of extrusion
+Enable this option to automatically skip elements without plies from the region of extrusion.

 <a id="compolyx.SolidModel.snap_to_geometry_objs"></a>

 #### *property* snap_to_geometry_objs

-Snap to Geometry objects
+Snap to Geometry objects.

 <a id="extrusionguide"></a>